 What's up with the Parmesan Rind?

 When you buy a quality parmesan wedge, it should have part of the rind intact.
-Now, the rind is not appealing for say grating or shaving, and if often times discarded (sad face).
+Now, the rind is not appealing for say grating or shaving, and if often discarded (sad face).
 But don't throw that goodness away!
-Throwing a parmesan rind into a stock or soup imparts all that nutty, cheesy flavor into it.
-And then you can simply yank that sucker out and throw it out AFTER you've used it within an inch of its life.
-No, I'm not crazy- I just hate wasting food.
+Throwing a parmesan rind into a stock or soup imparts all that nutty, cheesy flavor.
+And then you can simply remove it prior to serving.

-Instant Pot Tuscan Sausage, Farro and White Bean Soup
+Instant Pot Tuscan White Bean Soup with Sausage and Farro

 Ingredients